TMTM

 Check Your Eggs

 If you've recently bought eggs from "Milo’s Poultry Farms" or "Tony's Fresh Market," you may want to double-check your carton.
-The FDA has updated amajor recall involving eggs from those two brands and now "Happy Quackers Farm," categorizing it as a "Class I" recall — the most severe type.
+The FDA has updated amajor recall involving eggs from those two brands and now "Happy Quackers Farm," categorizing it as a "Class I" food recall — the most severe type.

 FDA.gov